stevegrunwell/write-some-docs/slides.md

 No matter how strict your types and well-named your methods, any non-trivial codebase will have some areas where additional context would be helpful.
 You don't need to be duplicative, but err on the side of more documentation than less.

+A good smell test: could someone who doesn't write PHP but understands JavaScript follow your code without getting lost?
+The two languages have a lot of commonalities, but are still distinct languages with their own idiosyncracies.
+Plus, as a PHP developer there's a good chance you're having to interface with some JS folks.

 Remember: having documentation isn't a weakness nor point of shame, so don't let anyone shame you into thinking otherwise.

 ----